Zetakai/Python-Project-Pacmann---Super-Cashier/README.md

 # CONCLUSION

-I believe this python program will worked as intended and with comments and suggestion it will improve far better.
+Though this project still has much room for improvements, I believe this project has passed minimum requirement and works as the program is intended to do.
+Thanks